coavins/zomboid-coavins-firearms/CONTRIBUTING.md

 ## Creating a Pull Request

-Please create a pull request targeting the `develop` branch with a clear explanation of what you've done (read more about pull requests [here](http://help.github.com/pull-requests/).)
+Please create a pull request targeting the `master` branch with a clear explanation of what you've done (read more about pull requests [here](http://help.github.com/pull-requests/).)

 You should create a new branch for each pull request, and rebase/squash it into as few logical commits as possible.

+If you use any of the following prefixes in your branch name, your PR will be tagged automatically:
+* feature/, feat/
+* fix/
+* chore/

 This repository generally follows the [Chris Beams standards](https://cbea.ms/git-commit/) for commit messages: